kushsirohi123/kushsirohirepo/_posts/2022-08-28-PHYSICSNOTES.md

 ---
 toc: markdown
 layout: post
-description: This is a collection of my phyciscs assignments/labs
+description: This is a collection of my physics assignments/labs
 categories: [PHYSICS]
 title: PHYSICS NOTES
 ---